RemoteStar-AI/remotestar-backend/src/routes/v6/api-spec.md

       ]
     }
     ```
+-   **Notes:**
+    - The sum of `start + limit` cannot exceed 50.
+If a higher value is requested, only up to the 50th result will be returned.
+    - The `data` array contains the paginated user profiles for the job.
 -   **Error Responses:**
     -   **400 Bad Request:** If the `jobId` format is invalid.
     -   **404 Not Found:** If the job or its embedding is not found.